samuelemarro/counter-attack/README.md

 # Counter-Attack

-Counter-Attack (also known as DL-VAX) is an adversarial metadefense that uses adversarial attacks to identify non-robust inputs.
+Counter-Attack is an adversarial metadefense that uses adversarial attacks to identify non-robust inputs.
-It is a continuation of [counter-attack-legacy](https://github.com/samuelemarro/counter-attack-legacy).
-Counter-Attack is the companion code of the paper "Asymmetries in Adversarial Settings", currently under double-blind review at NeurIPS 2022.
+This repo is the companion code of the paper "Countering the Attack-Defense Complexity Gap for Robust Classifiers".

 # Installing